 Our team shared some of their hopes and experiences of the process.

-What’s your hope for Cracking The Change Code.101?
+What’s your hope for the Cracking The Change Code.101 course?

 Reyer: My hope is people will develop tools to help themselves change, reflect more deeply, and take action.
 I hope it will make a real difference in their lives, especially those people who wouldn’t usually have a coach.

 Jeremy: My hope is it would provide an affordable solution for people to develop their changeability, their capacity to reflect, and their ability to do new things.

 The digital offering was built to give access to more people at a better price point.
 What was originally used by senior people in an organisation, is now priced to be used across the whole company in a cost-effective manner.

 As online learning providers, what have you learnt?

 Reyer: It’s more complex and difficult than I expected.
 To create something that is structured, flows well, and has the right balance of mediums and instruction has been challenging.
 Using Thinkific makes it easier.
 They have done the thinking and created a ‘best practice’ process.

 Jeremy: The overall process has been a long one.
 It’s simple to give one offering, but where you need multiple components to come together it’s more complicated.
 We haven’t just given a change framework, a digital change agent, a change assessment, or a manual; we have created a complete learning solution that can be used traditionally and digitally.